#DALEYPOP X 2025 AOTY picks

 I had a strong feeling about It’s Not That Deep the moment Demi Lovato released Fast as the lead single back in August.
 It absolutely slapped and signalled a confident return to pop following her rock Holy Fvck era in 2022.

 It’s Not That Deep is exactly that, not that deep.
-It’s a gloriously camp dance album, and while it doesn’t pretend to be profound, the production is razor sharp throughout making a full start to finish listen a genuinely fun experience.
+It’s a gloriously camp dance album and the production is razor sharp throughout making a full start to finish listen a genuinely fun experience.

-My absolute favourite track on the album, Frequency, hits you straight away with its pounding beat and sung rapped vocals, grabbing your attention from the first second.
-Kiss comes in as a close second and might be the perfect showcase of Demi’s talent on the record-immaculate production paired with a playful, tongue in cheek message, delivered with the perfect mix of restrained harmonies and bold, belted out moments.
+My absolute favourite track on the album, Kiss might be the perfect showcase of Demi’s talent on the record.
+It's mmaculate production paired with a playful, tongue in cheek message, delivered with the perfect mix of restrained harmonies and bold, belted out moments.
+Frequency, hits you straight away with its pounding beat and sung rapped vocals, grabbing your attention from the first second.
+I love Here All Night too and Fast and well the whole album!

 The Weeknd - Hurry Up Tomorrow